2023 Australian Teacher Aide of the Year

 Congratulations to Rachel Hawkins, a Student Learning Support Officer (SLSO) at Monaro High School, in New South Wales, who is the 2023 Australian Teacher Aide of the Year.

+Rachel is making an outstanding contribution to teaching and learning at Monaro High School, where she demonstrates an ongoing commitment to the growth and development of the Student Learning Support Officer team and a clear focus on improving student outcomes.
+Rachel has helped improve student learning and wellbeing outcomes by leading the development of a consistent approach to supporting student independence.
+The school identified that many students who accessed mainstream as a part of their learning program had significant reliance on SLSO support and set the goal to reduce dependence on staff.
 Head Teacher of Supported Education, Nathan Schubert, who nominated Rachel, said “The challenge was to change the perspective of students, however, simply telling them be independent wasn’t going to work!
 Changing student mindset had to come from education and support.
-Rachel was tasked with developing a consistent approach to supporting student independence (especially in mainstream) via coaching and mentoring SLSOs.”
+Rachel was tasked with developing a consistent approach to supporting student independence (especially in mainstream) via coaching and mentoring SLSOs.” |

 In collaboration with other staff, Rachel researched and developed a plan based on evidence-based strategies, targeting student agency, and high expectations, and provided professional development opportunities to SLSOs to build an understanding of what independence looked like.